 The final step in plutonium extraction was isolation, performed in a more typical laboratory setting with little radiation present.
 Here Isadore Perlman's earlier research on the peroxide method paid off and was applied to produce pure plutonium nitrate.
 The nitrate solution was then transported to Los Alamos, NM, where it was converted to metal.

 Success was achieved when the first irradiated slugs were discharged from pile 100-B of the B Reactor on Christmas Day, 1944.
 The irradiated slugs, after several weeks of storage, went to the chemical separation and concentration facilities.
 By the end of January 1945, the highly purified plutonium underwent further concentration in the completed chemical isolation building, the T-Plant, where remaining impurities were removed successfully.
 Los Alamos, NM received its first plutonium on February 2, 1945.

 Today visitors can tour the original B Reactor and listen to Manhattan Project veterans describe the facility and their experiences there.

-For more information on the Manhattan Project's sites in Washington and the scientists who worked there, please consider purchasing our Guide to the Manhattan Project in Washington State, which can be found on the Atomic Heritage Foundation's online store or at Amazon.
+For more information on the Manhattan Project's sites in Washington and the scientists who worked there, please consider purchasing our Guide to the Manhattan Project in Washington State, which can be found in the Los Alamos Historical Society's online store or on Amazon.

 [The text for this page was taken and adapted from the U.S. Department of Energy's official Manhattan Project history: F. G. Gosling, The Manhattan Project: Making the Atomic Bomb (DOE/MA-0001; Washington: History Division, Department of Energy, January 1999), 28-35.]